What is the focus area of Fly Higher India?

 What are FHIs future plans?

 There is just much to do, from identifying new learning tools to making our programs even more impactful.
-From the present 30 cities, 100 schools and 6000 children we have set a higher target for ourselves for 2020 and beyond.
+From the present 31 cities, 100 schools and 6500 children we have set a higher target for ourselves for 2020 and beyond.
 We wish to do more and better.
-Also with the help of organisations like Salesforce & Oracle we are working on systemising our records.
+We are working on upgrading our records.
 We wish to tap into CSR funding to increase effectiveness and efficiency of our programs.